fbpx Top

 MORNING ROUTINE

-I wanted to share our morning routine with you because it is such a huge part of my daily lesson plans, jammed packed full of activities.
-BUT, it’s so jam packed, it needs it own blog post.
-Head on over to my post on Morning Routine to find out more!
+I wanted to share our morning routine with you because it is such a huge part of my daily lesson plans, full of activities.
+BUT, it’s so jam-packed, it needs it own blog post.
+Read about it here:

 CLASSROOM OVERVIEW